Generic Name: bedaquiline (bed AK wi leen)

-If you miss a dose during the first 2 weeks of treatment: Skip the missed dose and do not take extra medicine to make up the missed dose.
+If you miss a dose during the first 2 weeks of treatment: Skip the missed dose and use your next dose at the regular time.

-If you miss a dose during week 3 or later: Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+If you miss a dose during week 3 or later: Take the dose as soon as you can and keep taking the medicine on the 3 times per week schedule.

 What happens if I overdose?